 After deploying Snagit to a user base, when a user runs Snagit for the first time (or, maybe every time) Snagit attempts to repair itself.

 In most cases, self-repair should not be occurring in Snagit 13 and later.
-If you are experiencing self-repair in version 13 (other than the scenario explained below), please contact our support team.
+If you are experiencing self-repair in version 13 or later (other than the scenario explained below), please contact our support team.

 There is a known issue where self repair can be triggered after installing the Window 10 Creators Update.
 See here for details.